 Here’s a detailed comparison of Slack and Twist.

-If your company uses G Suite, you’ll be familiar with collaboration tools like Google Drive.
+If your company uses Google Workplace, you’ll be familiar with collaboration tools like Google Drive.
 Google Hangouts lets you make video calls, share your screen, and access files and chat during calls.
 Only 25 people can attend a video call, so it may not be the best option for large organizations.

 The retirement of Skype for Business is the end of an era.
 Thankfully, new tools have sprung up to make it easy for teams to communicate and collaborate.
 But finding the right application for your company can be overwhelming.
 Matching the software with your team’s needs is key.